The sowing calendar

 Tips & Tricks

-Soil: Beetroot prefers well-drained, rich soil that is high in organic matter.
+Soil: Peas prefer well-drained, rich soil that is high in organic matter.
 Peas are also nitrogen-fixing plants, which means they can help improve soil fertility by adding nitrogen to the soil as they grow.

 Water: Peas need regular watering, especially during dry periods.
 Keep the soil evenly moist, but avoid overwatering as this can lead to root rot.